douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 1. Global Collaboration: International policies often emphasize collaboration in research, sharing best practices, and developing common standards for AI.
 2. Human Rights and Ethics: International bodies like the United Nations and the European Union emphasize the alignment of AI with human rights and ethical principles, promoting AI that is fair, transparent, and accountable.
 3. Regulation of Global Tech Companies: International policies also focus on the regulation of global tech companies, ensuring they comply with local laws, pay taxes, and respect user privacy and data rights.
-4. AI in Global Challenges: There\'s an emphasis on using AI to address global challenges like climate change, health crises, and humanitarian efforts.
+4. AI in Global Challenges: There's an emphasis on using AI to address global challenges like climate change, health crises, and humanitarian efforts.

 #### Regulation and Governance of AI Technology